joshrakosky/ra_new_hires/README.md

-# Stryker Enterprise Digital and Technology (SYK EDT) Ecommerce Site
+# Republic Airways New Hires

-A simplified ecommerce site for Stryker Enterprise Digital and Technology product selection.
-Users enter a password to access the site, select a product, provide shipping information, and receive an order confirmation.
+A streamlined ecommerce site for Republic Airways and LIFT Academy new hires to select their first day gear.
+Users enter a 6-letter code to access the store, select their program, choose a t-shirt size, select a kit, and complete their order.

 ## Features

-- **Password-Based Access**: Simple password entry (no email approval list)
+- **Code-Based Access**: 6-letter code entry (one order per code)
+- **Program Selection**: Choose between Republic Airways (RA) or LIFT Academy
-- **Single Product Selection**: One product selection page with color/size options
+- **T-Shirt Size Selection**: Size selection with inventory tracking (XS-4XL)
-- **Email Collection**: Email collected during shipping for order tracking
-- **One Order Per Email**: Database-enforced limit of one order per email address
+- **Kit Selection**: Choose from 4 kits per program (2x2 grid display)
+- **Inventory Management**: Automatic inventory tracking and decrementing
 - **Admin Dashboard**: View and export orders to Excel

 ## Quick Start